arewadataScience/30-Days-of-Python/18_Day_Regular_expressions/18_regular_expressions.md

 # It returns an object with span, and match
 match = re.match('I love to teach', txt, re.I)
 print(match)  # <re.Match object; span=(0, 15), match='I love to teach'>
-# We can get the starting and ending position of the match as tuple using span
+# We can get the starting and ending position of the match as a tuple using span
 span = match.span()
 print(span)     # (0, 15)
 # Lets find the start and stop position from the span